 Parks, Trails, & Natural Areas: The State of Wisconsin operates Council Grounds, Mill Bluff, Roche-a-Cri, Rocky Arbor, and Rib Mountain State Parks, Northern Highland - American Legion State Forest, Willow Flowage Scenic Waters Area, and Bearskin, Mountain-Bay, Tomorrow River, and Wolf River State Trails.
 Federal properties include Chequamegon-Nicolet National Forest, Necedah National Wildlife Refuge, and the Ice Age Trail.
-There are also many additional state, federal, county, and local public facilities, including the 27-mile Green Circle Trail in Portage County.
+There are also many additional State, federal, county, and local public facilities, including the 27-mile Green Circle Trail in Portage County.

 Schools, Colleges, and Universities: The Wisconsin Department of Public Instruction (DPI) updates its inventory of school districts, their boundaries, enrollment totals, and other data each year.
-The region is served by the Madison Area, Fox Valley, Mid-State, Nicolet Area, Northcentral, and Western Technical College Systems.
-The University of Wisconsin-Stevens Point is the only four-year university in the Region.
+The Region is served by the Madison Area, Fox Valley, Mid-State, Nicolet Area, Northcentral, and Western Technical College Systems.
+The University of Wisconsin-Stevens Point is the only four-year university in the Region, and it has additional branches in the Cities of Marshfield and Wausau.